buildar/awe.js/README.md

 What's next
 -----------
 Over the next few weeks and months we will be adding a lot of new examples and tutorials here on github.
-You can stay tuned by following http://twitter.com/buildAR for more information and don't forget to checkout the video of our first GEO AR demo on youtube http://youtu.be/OJHgBSRJNJY
+You can stay tuned by following http://twitter.com/buildAR for more information and don't forget to checkout the video of our Geo AR demo http://youtu.be/OJHgBSRJNJY and Marker AR demo http://youtu.be/X_XR9VbQPeE

 Welcome to the future of the web - the Augmented Web!